 History and Characteristics

-Ethiopia’s historical trajectory includes rule by Emperor Haile Selassie (1930 – 1973) followed by the Derg dictatorship, a socialist military regime led by officer Mengistu Haile Mariam (1973 – 1991).
-In 2018, Ethiopia initiated its most recent democratization process when the current prime minister assumed office after being appointed by the then ruling coalition party, the Ethiopian People’s Revolutionary Democratic Front (EPRDF).
+Ethiopia’s political history includes the rule of Emperor Haile Selassie from 1930 to 1973, followed by a socialist military government led by Mengistu Haile Mariam between 1973 and 1991.
+In 2018, Ethiopia embarked on a new phase of democratization when Prime Minister Abiy Ahmed took office after being selected by the then-governing Ethiopian People’s Revolutionary Democratic Front (EPRDF).

 Political Transformation